 Paul Muldoon and jean Hanff Korelitz (co-adaptors)

-Paul Muldoon, winner of the 2003 Pulitzer Prize for Moy Sand and Gravel, is the author of 12 major collections of poetry, and the current poetry editor of The New Yorker magazine.
+Paul Muldoon, winner of the 2003 Pulitzer Prize for Moy Sand and Gravel, is the author of 12 major collections of poetry, and the former poetry editor of The New Yorker magazine.
 He holds the Howard G.B.
 Clark '21 chair in the Humanities at Princeton University.

 Jean Hanff Korelitz is the author of six novels, including Admission (adapted for film as Admission (2013) starring Tina Fey), You Should Have Known (in development as a limited series for HBO, starring Nicole Kidman) and The Devil and Webster.

 CIARÁN o'reilly (director)